SiddharthDatar/git-practice/README.md

 ## Note
 While the artice didn't talk about terrorists and radicals, it did allude to them, and this is what I interpreted the article to mean.

+###Comment from Peiqi Liu (Leo)

+Thank you for this brilliant article about signal application.
+I previously believe software engineering mostly deals with webpages and web-like app such as Amazon, but this is the first time I learn about signal application.
+Surely this article broadens my horizon.